Teacher SSD Resources

 State Science Day (Grades 5-12) - Through participation in local and district science days, students can qualify for State Science Day and an opportunity to compete for close to 1 million dollars in scholarships and awards.

 Buckeye Science and Engineering Fair (Grades 9-12) - The BSEF will begin qualifying students in 2015 for the Intel ISEF (https://student.societyforscience.org/intel-isef).
-Currently, almost half of the counties in Ohio cannot qualify for the Intel ISEF which is one of the most prestigious science events in the world.
+Currently, all counties in Ohio qualify for the Intel ISEF which is one of the most prestigious science events in the world.

 The Thomas Edison Awards for excellence in STEM education - The Ohio Third Frontier, within the Ohio Development Services Agency, sponsors awards each year for Teachers and School Districts who display excellence in STEM-based teaching.
 All of the application submissions should be done online at http://www.ohiosci.org/edison-submission.